How I Cut My UK Energy Bill by 32% Using AI Arbitrage (2026 Real-World Test)

 Comparison: Traditional vs. AI-Optimised Energy Spending

-Tariff TypeStandard Variable (Price Cap)Dynamic / Smart Tariff
+Tariff TypeStandard Variable (Ofgem Price Cap)Dynamic / Smart Tariff (e.g., Octopus Agile)

-Peak Window HandlingFull price paid100% Battery Powered (0p paid)
+Peak Window HandlingFull price paid during demand spikes100% Battery Powered (£0 paid)

 Step-by-Step: How to Set Up Your Arbitrage System